jdtsmith/abridge-diff/README.md

 ## Usage:

-Once installed, it will start abridging all refined diffs.
+Once installed, `abridge-diff` will start abridging all refined diffs.
 You can enable and disable showing the abridged version using `abridge-diff-toggle-hiding`.
 Automatically configures itself to work with [magit](https://github.com/magit/magit) to add a new `D a` diff command.

+Magit tips: works best with limited surrounding-line context (`-U0`, just hit `-`), and with `magit-diff-refine-hunk` as `'all` (so that all hunks in a given diff have their fine differences computed).

+## How this works:

+Adds post-processing to `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
+Protects all refined differences and a configurable amount of context around them.